ethereum/consensus-specs/specs/_features/attslotrange/beacon-chain.md

 #### Modified `process_attestation`

-*Note*: The function `process_attestation` is modified to expand valid slots for inclusion tothose in the `target.epoch` epoch as well as those in the `target.epoch + 1` epoch.
+*Note*: The function `process_attestation` is modified to expand valid slots for inclusion to those in the `target.epoch` epoch as well as those in the `target.epoch + 1` epoch.

 ```python
 def process_attestation(state: BeaconState, attestation: Attestation) -> None: